correlation-one/C1GamesStarterKit/rust-algo/README.md

 the name `algo`.
 Any file in the `algo-target` directory at that point, will be accessible when your algo runs. `algo-target` comes with a `run.sh` script, the entry point to all algos.
 You probably don't need to modify that.

+If you ever change your build process such that you wish to build to some other directory than `algo-target`, you can simply change the target path in the `compile-target` field of `algo.json`.

 ### Code Patterns

 Idiomatic Rust code is often able to use the type system and borrow checker to minimize points of runtime failure, and then use